Samer-Is/Survival-Analysis/README.md

 Of these variables,. which ones have the most impact on the time to obtain an internship, and in which direction: cohort, age, educational background, having or not having children.

 Bonus question: can you build a predictive model to identify students at high risk of a long search?
 How well does your model perform?

+This work is the deliverable of the final assignment of Survival Analysis class at DSTI